Undergraduate Student Summer Research Fellowship (USSRF) Guidelines

 Application Deadline: 4:00pm Friday, April 5, 2013

-The Undergraduate Student Summer Research Fellowship (USSRF) provides an opportunity for continuing undergraduate students at Queen’s to develop their research skills under the guidance of a faculty researcher*.
-Over the course of the summer, students will develop a research project in an area of interest and/or participate in the research program of a selected researcher.
+The Undergraduate Student Summer Research Fellowship (USSRF) provides an opportunity for continuing undergraduate students at Queen’s to develop their research skills under the guidance of a faculty researcher.
+Over the course of the summer, students will develop a research project in social sciences, humanities, or fine arts in an area of interest and/or participate in the research program of a selected researcher.

 The program is intended to provide students with meaningful opportunities to engage in discovery-based learning and to develop research and presentation skills.